Distance:

 Wadi Hilo, Petroglyph 9.
 Wild Asses and Anthropomorphic Figures.Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located in the Hajar Mountains of Sharjah, in the United Arab Emirates.
 There are remains of a massive 19th century village, as well as houses and features dating from the Neolithic to the Islamic Period.
 The site is important for both the extensive water course, and for the rich copper deposits that were mined for over 8000 years.
 Numerous petroglyphs are found along the edge of the wadi.

-Natural Version with Paint.
-Petroglyph G7, Khatm Al Melaha, Kalba, Sharjah.
-Abstract, or perhaps an Ostrich.
-Neolithic or earlier.
-These are common motifs in southern Arabia, Oman, and the UAE.
-[Fossati 2019 Messages from the ...
+Petroglyph KM21-10 Khatm Al Melaha, Sharjah.
+Human foot, other indistinct figures on three sides of the rock.
+Carvings still under investigation.Probably Neolithic or earlier.
+These are common motifs in southern Arabia, Oman, and the UAE. ...
 Read More